ofpiyush/EcoFighter/Devlog.md

 # Devlog

+## 20th November

+Got very little time today.
+Learnt about delegates in C# and installed BoscaCoeil.
+Music is going to be a challenge it feels like.

 ## 19th November

 Making a list of things left to do in the game.
 From now on, we've to try hard to not let the scope creep.